The National Cyber Security Alliance is pleased to present our third edition of our Board Member Spotlight.

 One year ago, the largest challenge was the pandemic and securing remote work.
 More recently, the speed, quality and availability of exploit kits (hacking toolkits) has made ransomware a larger threat than in the past.
 Just like SaaS and PaaS, there is ransomware-as-a-service (RaaS).
 We want to protect our company, our partners and our customers.
 To overcome RaaS you first have to follow existing best-practices like patching and have sophisticated tools that use artificial intelligence to detect ransomware infections before they can spread.

-What advice/tips do you have for our blog readers to prevent cyber crime at their organizations?
+What advice do you have for our readers to prevent cybercrime in their organizations?

 The National Cyber Security Alliance serves a diverse set of organizations, so it is difficult to find tips that work for all organizations.
 I’d focus on three things: